 - Medical history evaluation – This usually involves speaking with the child’s parents about prior health issues, symptoms, and family medical history.

 - Physical exam – Your orthopedic doctor will examine your child’s back, shoulders, arms, waist, and legs thoroughly, looking for signs of unevenness or other characteristics of scoliosis.

 - X-rays – Your orthopedist may also suggest X-rays or other imaging tests to help measure the exact location and severity of your child’s spinal problem.

 How is adolescent scoliosis treated?

 Adolescent scoliosis is manageable with conservative options, such as a spinal brace.
+Our experts will develop a custom scoliosis treatment plan, tailed to your specific symptoms.
 In serious cases, our spinal experts at MedStar Orthopaedic Institute may recommend spinal deformity surgery to repair the spine.

 If you believe your child may be suffering from scoliosis, call 202-295-0511 to schedule a consultation with one of our orthopedic specialists at MedStar Orthopaedic Institute.
 Our doctors have years of experience diagnosing and treating neck and back conditions and are pleased to offer comprehensive spinal care in the Washington, D.C. area.